puppetlabs/iac/_posts/2020-03-27-status-update.md

 ## Community

-Puppet Community was always a part of our team and we always find new interesting things to add in our modules.
+Puppet Community was always a part of our team and we always appreciate the contributions you bring.
 Thank you, guys !
 Here are a few highlights of this week :

 - [puppetlabs-postgresql#1156](https://github.com/puppetlabs/puppetlabs-postgresql/pull/1156) by [veninga](https://github.com/veninga)
 - [puppetlabs-firewall#908](https://github.com/puppetlabs/puppetlabs-firewall/pull/908) by [jbro](https://github.com/jbro)